-Once you have separated your recyclables, the rest of the household waste you produce should be placed in the grey bin, including cling film and polystyrene.
+Once you have separated your recyclables, place the remaining household waste in the grey bin, including cling film and polystyrene.

-The more you recycle, the less you will have to place in the grey bin, which is large enough to hold four or five full (but not crammed) black sacks, or their equivalent.
+The more you recycle, the less you will have to place in the grey bin, which is large enough to hold four or five full (but not packed) black bags or similar.

-You may have concerns with regard to the health and hygiene implications of the grey rubbish bin that will be collected fortnightly.
-However, there will be little smell and no risk to public health if you double wrap food scraps and remains in plastic bags, double wrap nappies, and store the bin out of direct sunlight.
+You may have concerns about the health and hygiene of the grey rubbish bin that will be collected fortnightly.
+However, there will be a little smell and no risk to public health if you:

 What goes in my green bin

-Your recyclables should be placed loose in your green bin - not in bags.
+You should place your recyclables loosely in your green bin - not in bags.

-- Plastic pots including yoghurt pots, containers for gravies and fresh sauces.
+- plastic pots, yoghurt pots, containers for gravies and fresh sauces

-- Plastic food tubs and trays including margarine tubs, meat and vegetable trays.
+- plastic food tubs and trays, including margarine tubs and meat and vegetable trays